ESPGranEdu/eYTd/README.md

 ```
 sudo pip3 install -r requirements.txt
 ```
-Make sure that requirements.txt it's in the eYDd's folder
+Make sure that requirements.txt it's in the eYTd's folder

 ## Installing in Windows
 Soon will be added the cross-platform usage of the program (if I can do that, more o less...)